rangle/ngCourse2/migrate/choose_a_path.md

 # Choosing an Upgrade Path

-There are three ways to upgrade from AngularJS to Angular:
+There are common ways to upgrade from AngularJS to Angular:

 * Total conversion
-* ng-upgrade
+* Packing Angular Components with Angular Elements
+* Migrating route by route
-* ng-metadata
+* ngUpgrade

+_The last three are not mutually exclusive._